Jurisdictions Regulating Pre-Settlement Funding Rates: A Double-Edged Sword

 To understand why regulating pre-settlement funding rates similar to what a bank’s interest rate regulation is a problem, first, you need to understand how pre-settlement funding works.

-In states where pre-settlement funding rates are not regulated, lenders are able to charge higher interest rates to offset the risk they take on by providing non-recourse funding for pending legal cases.
-Because the funding is not repaid if the case is lost, lenders are essentially gambling on the outcome of the claim.
-If the case is successful, the funding provider will receive their money back from your settlement as repayment, along with interest and fees.
-Otherwise, the legal funding company receives nothing.
+In states where pre-settlement funding rates are not regulated, lenders are able to charge higher interest rates to offset the risk they take on by providing non-recourse funding for future settlements.
+Because the funding is not repaid if you don’t win, loan providers are gambling on the outcome of the claim.

-In states where pre-settlement legal funding rates are regulated, funding providers are not able to charge high enough interest rates to offset the risk they take on with a pending lawsuit.
-This makes it less profitable for funders to provide non-recourse legal funding, which means that they may not be willing to do so at all.
-Withdrawing from providing legal funding can be problematic for plaintiffs who have strong cases enough to win but are unable to pay their bills and cover their expenses while awaiting a settlement.
+In states with regulated pre-settlement legal funding rates, funding providers are limited in their ability to charge sufficiently high interest rates to compensate for the risk involved in a pending lawsuit.
+These laws make it less profitable for lenders to provide non-recourse legal funding, which means that they may not be willing to do so at all.

 What is the solution as far as regulating the interest rates in legal funding?

 One possible solution is to create a tiered system of regulation, where all funding companies are able to charge higher interest rates for riskier cases and lower interest rates for less risky cases.
-This would allow lenders to offset their risk while still providing non-recourse funding to plaintiffs who need it.
-This can be done by ensuring that pre-settlement funding companies maintain legal funding rates that are never lower than 36% per year and never higher than 41% APR in order to continue providing their services.
-This, in return, would allow providers to remain operational while ensuring that consumer financial interests are protected.
+This model could allow them to decrease their possible losses while still providing non-recourse financing to plaintiffs in need.
+This is achieved by allowing pre-settlement funding firms to maintain a legal funding rate between 36% and 42% APR, which in turn, allows them to sustain their services.

-For example, the upper limit of 42% APR on legal funding would be generally accepted as a maximum rate for consumer protection, allowing states to prevent loan sharking and other predatory practices.
-This cap helps to ensure that any consumer who requires pre-settlement funding can access it without having to pay exorbitant fees or interest rates.
+For instance, the upper limit of 42% APR on litigation funding would be generally accepted as a maximum rate for consumer protection, allowing states to prevent loan sharking and other predatory practices.

 Another possible solution is to establish a cap on the amount of interest that lenders are able to charge but also to provide incentives for lenders who are willing to provide non-recourse funding in states with regulated rates.
 For example, capping the rate on pre-settlement funding in the second or third year of the loan to help protect consumers from paying exorbitant costs if the lawsuit takes longer than anticipated to resolve.